 On March 5, 2014, the day after Long Beach homicide detectives conducted a shoddy search, Dana’s family visited the house.
 Huck showed them the recreation room where he claimed the “accident” had happened.
 He enacted how it might have occurred.
-Looking at the room, and considering Huck’s description of events, it was immediately clear to the family that his story strained credulity.
+Looking at the room, and considering Huck’s description of events, it was immediately clear to the family that his story was not credible.

-On March 10, 2014, after the Dana’s vital organs had been harvested for transplant, her sister contacted the LBPD to inquire about the status of the investigation.
+On March 10, 2014, after Dana’s vital organs had been harvested for transplant by One Legacy, her sister contacted the LBPD to inquire about the status of the investigation.
 At the front window at police headquarters, she was told that the LBPD had no record of any calls to Dana and Huck’s address.
 She left a message for someone from homicide to call her.

 On March 11, 2014, Dana’s sister filed a complaint (pdf) about Detective Johnson with the Long Beach Citizen Police Complaint Commission (CPCC.)
 In her complaint, she specifically cited the dumbbells as likely bludgeons that had been ignored by the detective.

 On March 13, 2014, the medical examiner performed an autopsy on Dana.
 Homicide Detectives Johnson and Roger Zottneck were present for the autopsy.
 That afternoon, Detective Johnson wrote a second search warrant (pdf) seeking to return to Dana and Huck’s house.
 Johnson wrote: “Detectives request to go back to [Dana’s] residence and conduct another search to see if they can find any item in the workout room that caused the kind of injury that [she] sustained to the back of her head.”

 This suggests that, after the autopsy, the medical examiner and the detectives were not satisfied that the concrete floor had caused the “kind of injury” that Dana had sustained.